Tess600/ImPROMPTu/README.md

 ImPROMPTu™ is a repeatable framework for getting reliable AI outputs.
 Built from metadata, taxonomy, and information architecture, it uses controlled vocabulary and a structured flow so models stay in context, execute predictably, and save time and tokens for both users and machines.

 ## License

-Let’s fix the MD file

 ### Code

-Any and all **source code** added to this repository is licensed under **GNU GPL v3**, unless otherwise stated at the file or directory level.
+Any and all **source code** added to this repository is licensed under **GNU GPL v3**, unless otherwise stated in the relevant file or directory.
 See [`LICENSE`](https://github.com/Tess600/ImPROMPTu/blob/main/LICENSE).

+#### Updates

-Updated licensing terms will be explicitly labeled at the file or directory level.
+If any source code or updates are released under different terms, those terms will be stated in the relevant file or directory.

 ---

 ### Framework & Documentation